-Composable Analytics is an end-to-end data discovery, orchestration, analysis, and visualization platform.
+Composable DataOps Platform is an end-to-end data discovery, orchestration, analysis, and visualization platform.
 It offers integration with all sorts of data sources that you can mash together, has a vast array of visualization and reporting capabilities, and includes powerful dashboard tools to name a just few features.

-Though there’s a diverse arsenal of tools to choose from built-in, the Composable team couldn’t possibly think of all possible use-cases for every business’ highly personalized workflow.
+Though there’s a diverse arsenal of tools to choose from built-in, the Composable team couldn’t possibly think of all possible use-cases for every business’s highly personalized workflow.

 With that in mind, perhaps the most important aspect of Composable is the fact that it is infinitely extensible.
 The platform does 99% of your most common data workflow tasks for you out of the box, but for those 1% of cases that aren’t covered, it’s extremely simple to implement your own custom solution quickly.